 - SNFs will need to justify all uses of group and concurrent therapy.
 While streamlining operations is the underlying driving force, the justification should focus on the increased benefit to the patient.

 Some PDPM Tips For Success with Group and Concurrent Therapy

 - Work closely with therapists, physicians, and staff to identify the best opportunities to maximize the benefits of group and concurrent therapy.

 - Use data to identify trends of successes and areas of improvement with group and concurrent therapy.
 The more detailed the results tracking, the more we can fine-tune our operations.

 - Closely monitor any regulatory changes or suggested best practices for group therapy in relation to COVID-19.

 When utilized and maximized properly, group and concurrent therapy can deliver better results for our patients while helping to streamline our budgets and protect the longevity of our businesses.

 Take the First Step Today

-Learn how Optima Therapy for SNFs can help drive efficiencies and satisfy justification documentation with group and concurrent therapy through complete documentation, measurable outcomes, and extensive reporting and analytics.
+Learn how Net Health’s Therapy for SNFs can help drive efficiencies and satisfy justification documentation with group and concurrent therapy through complete documentation, measurable outcomes, and extensive reporting and analytics.
+Book your demo today!

 1, 2, 3.
 CMS, SNF PPS: Patient Driven Payment Model, September 17, 2020.